lrusso/BlindWebReader/README.md

-# BlindWebReader
+# Blind Web Reader

-Android App that provides a website reader for the visually impaired
+Android App that provides a website reader for the visually impaired.